opendxl/opendxl-client-python/README.md

 See the [Wiki](https://github.com/opendxl/opendxl-client-python/wiki) for an overview of the Data Exchange Layer (DXL), the Open DXL Python client, and examples.

+See the [Python SDK Documentation](https://opendxl.github.io/opendxl-client-python/pydoc) for the API.

 ## Installation

 To start using the Open DXL Python client: